rajatarora/b2/b2/Thinking-Aloud/Body of Work.md

 This was followed by some long-form writing (> 5k words) in the form of _That Night_, letters to Tanya and Neha, and the pièce de résistance -- the IVP Memoirs in 2019.
 After that I've hardly written anything, unless you count some random shit in my diary, and that bug-busting story in CB.

+... actually no. I did build up an Obsidian practice in 2020.

 All of this amounts to some 200,000 words _to the very least_.
-Still, as of today ()
+Still, as of today (22 May 2022), I can't produce a _definitive_ body of work of mine.
+It _exists_... _somewhere_, I'm sure.
+But I don't have an easy access to it.